MakusFrig/Linux_Dashboard/README.md

-# Linux_Ram_Check
+# Linux_Dashboard
-This is my ram checker for the linux operating system.
+This is my utility checker for the linux operating system.

 #Use